Phase Coherence and Fragmentation of Two-Component Bose-Einstein Condensates Loaded in State-Dependent Optical Lattices

-In this section, we fix the fractions of the two components and show how the phase coherence changes as a function of time, depending on the final lattice height for component A. As in Sec. \ref{sec:phcoh_frac}, $V_{o,B}(z,t)=0$, but now the atom numbers are fixed at $N_A=4.0 \times 10^3, N_B=1.0 \times 10^3$.
+In this section, we show how the phase coherence changes as a function of time, depending on the final lattice height for component A, in order to see the effect of mean-field lattice height.
+As in Sec. \ref{sec:phcoh_frac}, $V_{o,B}(z,t)=0$, but now the atom numbers are fixed at $N_A=4.0 \times 10^3, N_B=1.0 \times 10^3$.
 As before, the optical lattice for component A linearly increases up to the indicated value of $s_{max,A}$: the ramping-up time is $\omega_{R} \tau_{RU} = 100$ in this case.

-The changes in phase coherence, $C_{i;01}$, are shown in Fig. \ref{ppl_av1} for component A and B. As the lattice becomes deeper, the phase coherence of component A decreases as expected, since it is fragmented by the external lattice height increase even without consideration of interspecies effect.
-Decoherence of component B is enhanced as well because of the growth of the mean-field lattice from component A. In Fig. \ref{ppl_uwav1}, the on-site interaction energies are displayed for both components in the regime where the two components are sufficiently localized ($s_{max,A} \gtrsim 10$).
-As shown in Fig. \ref{ppl_uwa1}, an increase in on-site energy implies a smaller $\sigma$, hence tighter localization within the effective well.
+The changes in phase coherence, $C_{i;01}$, are shown in Fig. \ref{ppl_av1} for component A and B, and in Fig. \ref{ppl_uwav1}, the on-site interaction energies are displayed for both components.
+As the lattice becomes deeper, the phase coherence of component A decreases as expected, since it is fragmented by the external lattice height increase even without consideration of interspecies effect.
+Decoherence of component B is enhanced as well because of the growth of the mean-field lattice from component A.

+In light of interaction energies, an increase in the energy implies a smaller $\sigma$, similarly as seen in Fig. \ref{ppl_uwa1}, hence tighter localization within the effective well.
 Thus Fig. \ref{ppl_uwav1} indicates, as expected, that the degree of localization is higher for deeper lattice heights.